Disputes with Marine Insurance Adjusters

 Marine insurance companies make money by paying as little in compensation on each claim as is possible.
 Many injured seamen are disappointed after many months to find out the marine insurance adjusters are not making them a fair offer of settlement.
 After many months, the insurance companies argue the accident was the injured seaman’s fault, or that there was no negligence or unseaworthiness.
 They may try to low ball you on a settlement figure to see if you will accept less than fair compensation for your claim.

 If you have suffered a serious injury while working at sea, you should contact an experienced Jones Act lawyer.
 They will protect your rights and fairly evaluate your claim.
 They are on your side and will represent your interest, not the interest of the insurance company.
-The maritime lawyers at Stacey & Jacobsen, LLP have handled thousands of maritime injury cases.
+The maritime lawyers at Stacey & Jacobsen, PLLC have handled thousands of maritime injury cases.
 They treat their clients with compassion and understanding.
 They know how accidents happen at sea and how they can be prevented.
-The lawyers at Stacey & Jacobsen, LLP have proven over and over again they can get fair compensation for injured seamen.
+The lawyers at Stacey & Jacobsen, PLLC have proven over and over again they can get fair compensation for injured seamen.
 They are dedicated to getting you the compensation you deserve for your injuries.

 The two major marine insurance adjusting firms handling claims in Alaska, Washington, and Oregon are The Polaris Group and Aasgard Summit.
 You should not give an insurance adjuster a recorded statement without first talking to an experienced maritime personal injury lawyer familiar with Jones Act and Unseaworthiness claims.
 You have the right to choose your own treating doctors and follow their reasonable medical advice.
 Understand that these marine adjusting firms are not representing you, they are representing the insurance company and the vessel owner.